I am not easily enamoured with medical aid schemes.

 Despite being not-for-profit entities, there are huge financial rewards for directors (trustees) and managers (officers) of South African medical aid schemes at the expense of a caring, individually-focused emergency insurance system for consumers.

-So, the numbers in a latest report from Discovery Health are overwhelming to the point of being impressive.
+So, the numbers in a latest report from Discovery Health are impressive to the point of being overwhelming.
 But they also raise many questions about the nature of our society – not least about how we valorize these intermediaries who cream it off seemingly with great relish.

 R26-billion of Discovery Health’s total medical aid claims of R50-bn in 2017 went towards hospital admissions.
 In a report released today, Discovery’s Jonathan Broomberg notes that it covered just over 670 000 hospital admissions.
 “The highest claim covered by the scheme was R6.8 million towards 199 days of treatment for a 58-year old for a cardio-vascular related condition.
 This single claim would require 205 years’ worth of contributions by the member to cover the claim”.